wvdvegt/medusa/readme.md

 It will only work with github hosted projects for now.

-It has very poor documentation
+It has very poor documentation.

 It is a very early release, there might be bugs, and the API to use it is definitely confusing.